sudeepraja/sudeepraja.github.io/_posts/2016-05-19-Random-BST.md

 The problem we are solving here is this:
 Given $$n$$ distinct integers in an array, construct a BST in expected $$O(n \log n)$$ time, whose worst case height must be $$O(\log n)$$.

 There are deterministic ways to construct height balanced BSTs.
 Popular methods taught in undergraduate curriculum are [AVL trees](https://en.wikipedia.org/wiki/AVL_tree) and [Red-Black Trees](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree).
-But these data structures involve complex operations which are quiet difficult to remember.
+But these data structures involve complex operations which are quite difficult to remember.

 One could also sort the array in $$O(n \log n)$$ time and recursivley use the medians as pivots to construct the required tree using this [algorithm](http://articles.leetcode.com/convert-sorted-array-into-balanced/).
 The recurrence relation for constructing the tree would be: